Does Medicare Cover Plastic Surgery?

 Medicare Benefits Solutions

 Aug 3, 2020

-Medicare benefits are limited to some types of plastic surgery deemed to be medically necessary, but this does not include cosmetic surgery.
+Medicare benefits are limited to some types of plastic surgery deemed to be medically necessary, but this typically does not include elective cosmetic surgery procedures.
 It may be helpful to understand the difference between the two.
 The purpose of cosmetic plastic surgery is to improve innate features for aesthetic purposes only.
 Examples are face lifts, liposuction, and body contouring.
 Medicare would not cover these procedures.

-Reconstructive plastic surgery is performed to repair body parts impacted by injury, malady or developmental failings.
+Reconstructive plastic surgery, such as breast reconstruction surgery, is performed to repair body parts impacted by injury, malady, or developmental failings.
 According to the American Society of Plastic Surgeons, “reconstructive surgery can improve abilities, function and quality of life when structures on the body have been affected by congenital and developmental defects, trauma or disease.”